engshadysalah/books-library/README.md

 # To run the project

-It's simple Maven application so you can open it in your IDE then build it.
+It's simple Maven application so you can open it in your IDE then update it with Maven.

 After that you can run the main entry class that's called "BooksLibraryApplication"